just-containers/s6-overlay/README.md

 ## Our `s6-overlay` based images

-Based on this overlay, we've developed two base docker images:
+We've developed two docker images which can be used as base images:
-* [base](https://github.com/just-containers/base): Based on Ubuntu 14.04 LTS, it was intended to use as a general purpose base image.
+* [base](https://github.com/just-containers/base): Based on Ubuntu 14.04 LTS, it was intended to use as a general purpose image.
 * [base-alpine](https://github.com/just-containers/base-alpine): Based on Alpine Linux 3.1, as advertised on their website: "is a security-oriented, lightweight Linux distribution based on musl libc and busybox." and even it includes a package manager.

+## Init stages

+Our overlay init is a properly customized one to run appropriately in containerized environments.
+This section briefly explains how our stages work but if you want to know how a complete init stages work, please read this incredible well-explained article: [How to run s6-svscan as process 1](http://skarnet.org/software/s6/s6-svscan-1.html) by Laurent Bercot.

+1. **stage 1**: Its purpose is to prepare the image to enter into the second stage.
+Among other things, it is responsible for preparing the container environment variables, block the startup of the second stage until `s6` was effectively started, ...
+2. **stage 2**: This is where most of the end-user provided files are mean to be executed:
+  1. Fix ownership and permissions using `/etc/fix-attrs.d`.
+  2. Execute initialization scripts contained in `/etc/cont-init.d`.
+  3. Copy user services (`/etc/services.d`) to the folder where s6 is running its supervision and signal it so that it can properly start supervising them.
+3. **stage 3**: It's the shutdown stage.
+Its purpose is to clean everything up, stop services and execute finalization scripts contained in `/etc/cont-finish.d`.
+This is the concrete time when init sends a kill signal to all container processes, first gracefully using TERM and then (after `S6_KILL_GRACETIME`) forcibly using KILL.
+And, of course, reaps all zombies :-).

 ## Usage